Pequla/LittleLink/README.md

 Now go to `plugins/LittleLink` and edit the `config.yml` based by your server needs

+- `role` represents the role id user is required to have in order to join
+- `guild` represents the discord server id the role is located in

 > If you don't know how to find a role and guild id you first need to enable discord developer mode.
 You can find a tutorial [here](https://www.howtogeek.com/714348/how-to-enable-or-disable-developer-mode-on-discord/)

 Restart the server and enjoy your new plugin